Department of Health Policy and Management (GRAD)

 Grading Status: Letter grade.

 HPM 959.
-Strategic Management in Health Leadership.
+Strategic Planning for Public and Non-Profit Organizations.
 2 Credits.

 The purpose of this class is to enhance participants' competence in leading within complex and dynamic systems.
 DrPH students only.